Information Design in the Principal-Agent Problem: Introduction

+We seek to understand the power of designing the information structure by a \emph{regulator} (a.k.a.~\emph{social planner}); for examples of social planners, see Subsection~\ref{sub:apply}.
+Note that after the regulator fixes the information structure, we are back in a classic principal-agent setting, in which the principal designs an optimal contract and the agent reacts by choosing an (unobservable) action.
+We say that an action $i$ is \emph{implementable under an information structure} if after the information structure is set in place by the regulator, there exists an optimal contract by the principal that incentivizes the agent to take action $i$.
+In other words, an equilibrium of the resultant principal-agent problem settles at the agent taking action $i$.
+We are primarily interested in understanding both agents' utilities and the implemented action at this equilibrium.
+This leads us to study the following basic research question, which surprisingly has not been thoroughly examined previously.

-We pose the following research question: \begin{question*} Which utility profiles (for the principal and the agent) are implementable under \emph{some} information structure, assuming that the principal chooses the optimal contract?
-More specifically, which agent's actions and monetary transfers can arise at the optimal contract under some information structure? \end{question*} One possible motivation for the above question is a scenario with a social planner trying to \emph{design} the information about the agent's action that the principal will observe.
+\begin{question*} Which utility profiles for the principal and agent (and which welfare obtained from their sum) are implementable under \emph{some} information structure, assuming that the principal chooses an optimal contract? \end{question*}

+The above question views the principal-agent problem from the perspective of the regulator, who can design the information structure to determine what, and how much the principal can observe about the agent's action.
+We do not specify the regulator's objective; instead, we focus on a more general characterization question to understand all possible outcomes of the principal-agent interactions across \emph{all possible information structures}.
+As a corollary of our result, a regulator with any natural objective function can maximize the objective over the domain of the implementable~outcomes.